hsuyumin/hsuyumin.github.io/_pages/data.md

 ## A Latent Measure of Mass Threats in Nondemocracies (1960-2018)

 Mass threat is a core explanatory concept in comparative politics.
 Prior research has emphasized the critical role played by mass threats in driving political dynamics associated with authoritarianism, regime change, and redistributive politics.
-However, existing measures available in the literature come with their own limitations and do not fully capture the multifaceted nature of this concept.
+However, existing measures available in the literature suffer from certain limitations and do not fully capture the multifaceted nature of this concept.

 I advance a unified and theoretically informed approach to measuring mass threats in autocracies.
 I collect data on 13 empirical indicators that encompass two fundamental facets of mass threats: grievance and organizational capacity.
 Utilizing a Bayesian dynamic latent variable approach, I incorporate information on these indicators to generate time-series cross-sectional data of mass threats covering 122 authoritarian countries from 1960 to 2018.